Mickey Guyton: 2011–2015: Early career and "Better Than You Left Me"

-2016–present: Musical shifts and "Black Like Me"
+20162020: Musical shifts and "Black Like Me"

 In 2016, Guyton was nominated for New Female Vocalist of the Year at the 51st Academy of Country Music Awards.
 That year she also released her next single, "Heartbreak Song".
 The song reached number 45 on the Country Airplay chart.
 She continued releasing singles on Capitol such as "Hold On", "Sister", and a cover of Patsy Cline's "Crazy".
 Entertainment writer Emily Yahr described Guyton's 2016–19 releases as having "heavily-produced" arrangements that seemed to lack a musical direction.
 These singles also had little commercial success.
-According to Guyton, she was not going by her own musical instincts.
-"I was trying so hard to fit into the stereotype of what country music is, that I forgot why I fell in love with country music," she told The Washington Post in 2020.
-Instead, she began moving away from what was considered safe for country performers: "I did Nashville the Nashville way for so long, and I had seen so many women do Nashville the Nashville way, with very little results."
+Guyton later told The Washington Post that she was focusing more on what radio wanted rather than going by her own musical instincts.
+Instead, she began reworking her musical direction.

-In 2019, Guyton chose to write music that reflected more of her struggles as a black woman.
-In early 2020, she released a single that came from those songwriting sessions titled "What Are You Gonna Tell Her?"
-During this period she also wrote the song "Black Like Me".
+Guyton chose to write music that reflected more of her struggles as a black woman.
+In early 2020, she released a single that came from those songwriting sessions titled "What Are You Gonna Tell Her?".
+It was followed by the single "Black Like Me".
 Based on the book of the same name, the song described Guyton's experiences with racial discrimination.
-The song was largely ignored by commercial country music radio, but received significant attention via social media platforms and streaming services, with Spotify including "Black Like Me" on their "Hot Country Playlist".
+It was largely ignored by commercial country radio, but received significant attention on social media platforms and streaming services, with Spotify including "Black Like Me" on their "Hot Country Playlist".
 Critics also took notice of the track.
 John Blake of CNN called it "a three-and-a-half-minute song that flipped the good ol' boy patriotism of country music on its side and forced listeners to consider a different perspective."
 Jewly Hight of NPR praised Guyton's blend of country, gospel and pop vocal styles.
-The song was since nominated for Best Country Solo Performance at the 63rd Annual Grammy Awards.
+The song was later nominated for Best Country Solo Performance at the 63rd Annual Grammy Awards.
 The Grammy nomination made Guyton the first black female artist to be nominated in the country category.